 The long-standing Mexican celebration of the Day of the Dead (Dia de Los Muertos) was held at the Desert Botanical Garden this past November.
 The main featured artist of the day was renowned Mexican clay artist Rufina Ruiz Lopez.
 She, along with her artisan collective, Ruiz Lopez, was responsible for crafting calavera (skull art) for the celebration Mega Altar.
-In smaller forms, these altars are also known as ofrendas
+In smaller forms, these altars are also known as ofrendas.

 We recently interviewed Ruiz Lopez; this is her story: